nextflow-io/nextflow/docs/reference/syntax.md

 - The emit section consists of one or more *emit statements*.
 An emit statement can be a [variable name](#variable), an [assignment](#assignment), or an [expression statement](#expression-statement).
 If an emit statement is an expression statement, it must be the only emit.

+- The publish section can be specified but is intended to be used in the entry workflow (see below).

-An alternative workflow form, known as an *entry workflow*, has no name and may only define a main and publish section:
+An *entry workflow* has no name and may consist of a *main* and *publish* section:

 ```groovy
 workflow {